pagkly/Zed/Investopedia3/Learn About Conditional Probability.md

 ## Understanding Conditional Probability

-As previously stated, conditional probabilities are contingent on a [previous result](https://www.investopedia.com/terms/p/prior_probability.asp).
+As previously stated, conditional probabilities are contingent on a [[previous result]](https://www.investopedia.com/terms/p/prior_probability.asp).
 It also makes a number of assumptions.
 For example, suppose you are drawing three marbles—red, blue, and green—from a bag.
 Each marble has an equal chance of being drawn.
 What is the conditional probability of drawing the red marble after already drawing the blue one?

 First, the probability of drawing a blue marble is about 33% because it is one possible outcome out of three.
 Assuming this first event occurs, there will be two marbles remaining, with each having a 50% chance of being drawn.
 So the chance of drawing a blue marble after already drawing a red marble would be about 16.5% (33% x 50%).